Koh Sdach

 Koh Sdach (កោះស្តេច; lit.
 'King's Island') is a Cambodian island located in the Gulf of Thailand, around 1.5 km off the coast of Botum Sakor national park, in the Kiri Sakor district in Koh Kong province, Cambodia.
 It belongs to a small archipelago of 12 islands, all in relative proximity to each other and to the main land.
-A fishing community inhabits the island, with people of Khmer, Chinese, Thai and Vietnamese descent.
+A fishing community inhabits the island, with people of Khmer, Chinese.
 The village stretches along the east side of the island; to the west there is a small Khmer run bungalow guesthouse; at the southern end of the island lies a luxurious holiday resort.
 Koh Sdach has two beaches, one to the south and one westerly facing.

 Geography

 Koh Sdach is the capital island of the Koh Sdach archipelago.
 The bean-shaped island stretches from North to South on a length of around 2.8 km, it is rather flat and generally forested.
 Natural jungle has been replaced by coconut trees and forest crops for commercial purposes.
 Settlements are mainly in the North, while the southern third is almost non-populated.
 The tiny Ghost Island/Koh Khmauch (កោះខ្មោច) - 500 m east to west and 300 m north to south - lies just about 250 m west off its southern end.